Soawii/Fast-FizzBuzz/README.md

 # FastFizzBuzz
 Fast output for the first 10^9 lines of FizzBuzz

-# Sources
-Rewriting your code in opcode and running it (or Just-In-Time compilation): https://eli.thegreenplace.net/2013/11/05/how-to-jit-an-introduction
-ASM into opcode translation: https://defuse.ca/online-x86-assembler.htm
-SIMD intrinsics and their ASM counterparts: https://www.laruence.com/sse/

 # Build
 The essential compiler flags: -mavx2 -no-pie.
 Everything else makes it faster depending on the system so should be changed around and tweaked a bit.